-Famed for its dramatic mountains, scenic lakes and awe-inspiring glaciers, the South Island of New Zealand is quite simply one of the world’s most beautiful regions.
-Inevitably, most of the attractions are of the outdoors variety, with endless opportunities for hiking, wildlife watching, and general mooching around and enjoying the stunning landscapes.
+Famed for its dramatic mountains, scenic lakes and awe-inspiring glaciers, the sprawling South Island of New Zealand is quite simply one of the world’s most beautiful regions.

 Marvel at a magical fjord

-A truly iconic tourist spot, Milford Sound is quite simply awe-inspiring.
-The fjord draws vast numbers of sightseers every year who come to marvel at the huge granite cliffs that rise and plunge under the surface of the Tasman Sea, where the world’s most populous black coral trees live alongside unique flora and fauna.
-Nestled a five-hour drive from Queenstown, it is also New Zealand’s only fjord that can be reached by car, helping make it a hugely popular destination for visitors to South Island.
+A truly iconic tourist spot, Milford Sound in the southwest reaches of South Island is an awe-inspiring landmark that captivates all who come here.
+The vast fjord draws huge numbers of sightseers every year who come to marvel at the huge granite cliffs that rise and plunge under the surface of the Tasman Sea, where the world’s most populous black coral trees live alongside a unique assortment of flora and fauna.
+Situated a five-hour drive from Queenstown, it is also New Zealand’s only fjord that can be reached by car, helping make it a hugely popular destination for visitors to South Island.

 Navigate one of the world’s steepest streets